mikalai-hryb/notes/terraform.md

 ### Is the `tfe_outputs` data source able to read sensitive outputs?

-Yes, however, the whole map of `data.tfe_outputs.values` will be marked sensitve if at least one output is marked sensitive.
+Yes, however, the whole map of `data.tfe_outputs.values` will be marked sensitive if at least one output is marked sensitive.

 The `nonsensitive` function can help to expose the sensitive values.
 You can filter state JSON data in TFC.